WojciechBarczynski/BITEhack2024/README.md

 ## In Progress

-Moreover, we designed some features for further development that will be avaliable in near future!
+Moreover, we designed some features for further development that will be available soon!

 1. **Extended Support for Various Addictions and Medical Information**
    - The application provides support for a broader range of addictions, allowing users to monitor different habits.